openhive-network/devportal/_tutorials-python/edit_content_patching.md

-In this tutorial we show you how to patch and update posts/comments on the **Steem** blockchain using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.
+In this tutorial we show you how to patch and update posts/comments on the **Hive** blockchain using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.

 ## Intro

-Being able to patch a post is critical to save resources on Steem.
-The Steem python library has a built-in function to transmit transactions to the blockchain.
+Being able to patch a post is critical to save resources on Hive.
+The Hive python library has a built-in function to transmit transactions to the blockchain.
 We are using the `diff_match_patch` class for python to create a `patch` for a post or comment.
 We then use the `post` method found within the `commit` class in the library.
 It should be noted that comments and new post are both treated as `commit.post` operation with the only difference being that a comment/reply has got an additional parameter containing the `parent post/comment`.
 There is already a tutorial on how to create a new post so the focus of this tutorial will be on `patching` the content of the post.
 We will be using a couple of methods within the `diff_match_patch` class.

 `diff_main` - This compares two text fields to find the differences.
 `diff_cleanupSemantic` - This reduces the number of edits by eliminating semantically trivial equalities.